co-creating & Collective care

 Co-creating classes

-From plant based cooking and Afro-Caribbean dance to chakra balancing, candle making, urban gardening and creative arts, to unique brand strategies and entrepreneurship classes for your creative business growth.
-Our range of in-house and virtual workshops are curated to meet the desires of our diverse community.
+From plant based cooking and Afro-Caribbean dance to chakra balancing, candle creating, community medicine making, urban gardening and creative healing arts, to deeper courses and cohorts.

 Collective Care services

-We host a hybrid boutique apothecary with self care items from local makers.
-An in-house licensed mental health therapist collective, a certified master herbalist network and certified life-coaches are also available.
-All of whom are bi-lingual.
-We hold wellness programming for young people and adults through partnerships with professional restorative justice and peace circle practitioners as well as mental and physical health focused pop-ups.
+We hold wellness programming for young people and adults through partnerships with professional restorative justice and peace circle practitioners as well as mental, physical and spiritual health focused pop-ups.

 CURRENT + UPCOMING PROGRAM & EVENTS